-\begin{itemize} \item \textbf{Mental health QA:} MedQA~\cite{jin2021disease} is the first open-domain multiple-choice question answering dataset, which is collected from the professional medical board exams.
-We initially employed a keyword matching approach to extract mental health-related questions from USMLE exam questions.
-Subsequently, a manual screening process was undertaken to refine the dataset, resulting in the creation of a mental health-related QA dataset.
-This process resulted in 727 data points, which were labeled based on the relevant diseases mentioned in the questions.
-Among them, Step 1 primarily focuses on acquiring foundational mental health knowledge, while Step 2 primarily emphasizes mastery of clinical knowledge.

-\item \textbf{Diagnosis Prediction via Online Text Data:} SMHD~\cite{cohan-etal-2018-smhd} is a novel large dataset of social media posts from users with one or multiple mental health conditions along with matched control users.
-For each user, we extracted the sixteen most typical symptom posts~\cite{Zhang2022SymptomIF}.
-For each distinct mental condition, we randomly sampled 50 single-label instances and then randomly sampled 50 instances with multiple labels.

-\item \textbf{Diagnosis Prediction via Dialogue:} D4~\cite{yao2022d4} is a novel Chinese Dialogue Dataset for Depression-Diagnosis-Oriented Chat.
-It consists of 1,339 multi-turn dialogues with dialogue summary and diagnosis results.
-We randomly sampled 130 instances for evaluation.
+\paragraph*{Psychological Counseling} This task evaluates LLMs' ability to simulate counseling conversations between counselors and patients, a recognized therapy for mental health conditions.
+We assess the model's communication skills, empathy, and its ability to generate safe outputs. \textbf{Empathy} is crucial in mental health care, helping to build emotional connections with patients and improve their overall experience and treatment outcomes.
+Ensuring the model produces \textbf{safe outputs} during counseling sessions is essential for maintaining ethical standards and preventing potential harm or misinformation.

-\item \textbf{Therapeutic Conversations:} PsyQA~\cite{sun-etal-2021-psyqa}, a Chinese dataset of psychological health support in the form of question and answer pair, is crawled from a Chinese mental health service platform, and contains 22K questions and 56K long and wellstructured answers.
-We randomly sampled 100 instances for evaluation.
+\textbf{\textit{Dataset: PsyQA}.}~\citep{sun-etal-2021-psyqa} a Chinese dataset of psychological health support in the form of question and answer pair, is crawled from a Chinese mental health service platform, and contains 22K questions and 56K long and well-structured answers.
+We truly randomly sampled 100 instances for evaluation.
+We provide the model with a patient's inquiry and a sequence of strategies, asking the model to respond to the patient like a mental health professional.

-\item \textbf{Empathy Understanding in Therapeutic Conversations:} Esconv~\cite{liu-etal-2021-towards}, an Emotional Support Conversation Dataset, which is collected in a help-seeker and supporter mode with crowdworkers, contains 1,300 conversations with 10 topic problems.
-We randomly sampled 130 instances for evaluation.

-\item \textbf{Safety Understanding in Therapeutic Conversations:} DialogueSafety~\cite{qiu2023benchmark} is crawled from an online Chinese text-based counseling platform that provides free counseling services.
-We randomly sampled 203 instances for evaluation. \end{itemize}